learn-co-curriculum/linked-list-with-tail-and-size/README.md

 Replace the print statements in the `iterate` method with a call to the callback.
 When calling the callback, provide the current Node as an argument to the callback.
 You can test if this is working by calling `iterate` on the list with a callback that prints the value of each Node.

+Hint: Rubyists might be interested in learning about passing blocks and using `yield`.

 ```
 function printNode(node):
   print node.value